Product: Awair Element

 Advanced Networking Highlights

-Your Awair requires outgoing TCP & TLS connections on Ports 8883 and 443.
+Your Awair requires outgoing TCP & TLS connections on Port 443.

 For adding device-specific permissions, every Awair has a standard MAC-48 address listed on the back of the product.